JorisPianezze/croco_abl1d_tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to CROCO-ABL1d tutorial
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The purpose of this tutorial is to present the different steps to set up an idealized simulation with the ABL1d (Kilpatrick) and a real case coupled ABL1d - CROCO (BENGUELA_LR).

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This tutorial is under development.

 Contents
 --------